-- N.B: (i): No request for making subsequent addition/alteration in the details indicated by a candidate in his/her Online Application Form/Detailed Application Form will be entertained by the Commission. - N.B:(ii): The selection of candidates for the posts of Geologist, Geophysicist and Chemist in GSI in the Ministry of Mines and Jr. Hydrogeologists (Scientist B), Group A, in CGWB in the Ministry of Jal Shakti, Department of Water Resources, River Development & Ganga Rejuvenation shall be strictly in accordance with their merit position in each category and number of vacancies separately. - N.B.(iii): In case of common candidates of Geologist and Jr. Hydrogeologist, they will be recommended by the Commission for one post only based on the preferences given by them in the Detailed Application Forms, order of merit and number of vacancies.
+- N.B: (i) < No request for making subsequent addition/alteration in the details indicated by a candidate in his/her Online Application Form/Detailed Application Form will be entertained by the Commission. - N.B:(ii) < The selection of candidates for the posts of Chemist in GSI in the Ministry of Mines and Scientist 'B'(Hydrogeology) Group 'A', Scientist 'B'(Chemical) Group 'A' and Scientist 'B'(Geophysics) Group 'A', in CGWB in the Ministry of Water Resources shall be strictly in accordance with their merit position in each category and number of vacancies separately.